int512mb/Sexual-AI/README.md

 # SexualAI : Directory of the best NSFW AI products & services
 <div align="center">  <a href="https://sexualai.net">    <img src="https://img.shields.io/badge/Visit%20the%20Site-007BFF?style=for-the-badge&logo=github" alt="Visit the Directory">  </a></div>

-<div align="center">  <p>Welcome to SexualAI, your go-to directory for the best AI-powered NSFW sites on the internet.
+<p>Welcome to SexualAI, your go-to directory for the best AI-powered NSFW sites on the internet.
 Discover a world of adult toys, interactive dolls, sex games, and engaging companions, all powered by artificial intelligence.
-Whether you're looking for AI sex chat platforms, sex chatbots, AI sex toys, AI sex dolls, or AI-enhanced sex games, we've got you covered.</p></div>
+Whether you're looking for AI sex chat platforms, sex chatbots, AI sex toys, AI sex dolls, or AI-enhanced sex games, we've got you covered.</p>

 ## Table of Contents